 Understanding the importance of developmental milestones is essential, as they serve as key markers of a child’s growth and well-being.

-Ultimately, these milestones are not just checkboxes but are tools that contribute to a deeper understanding of a child or whole person’s developmental health.
+Ultimately, these milestones are not just checkboxes but are tools that contribute to a deeper understanding of a child or a whole person’s developmental health.

 How do milestones influence a child’s development?